himanshuth2005/Omega_Hackers/README.md

 ## How to Play:-

-1. Run the space_word_challenge.py script.
+1. Run the python file.

 2. You will be presented with a planet name with missing letters (displayed as underscores).